 Eliza Arts-Chapple

-Eliza Arts-Chapple is a law student at Brigham Young University Law School, recognized for her participation in the 2026 JRCLS Annual Conference.
+Eliza Arts-Chapple is a law student at Brigham Young University, actively involved in legal studies and student organizations.

 Gene Schaerr